jpb06/test-storybook-msw/README.md

 Here is a little POC exploring a few subjects:

-- How to architecture an application.
+❇️ How to architecture an application

-- What stategy to adopt to test a frontend app.
+❇️ What stategy to adopt to test a frontend app

-- How to give visibility to the outside world (a product team for example) about how well and fast the team is working on a user story.
+❇️ How to give visibility to the outside world (a product team for example) about how well and fast the team is working on a user story

-- How to use storybook in a next app that requires a basePath.
+❇️ How to use storybook in a next app that requires a basePath

 ## ⚡ Working with an application containing many components